relex/gotils/README.md

 `make lint`: Check code by tools below:

-- exhaustivestruct: check structs are initialized with all fields
+- exhaustivestruct: check all struct fields are explicitly assigned in construction; set env `LINT_EXHAUSTIVESTRUCT=Y` to enable
 - go vet
 - golint
+- scopelint: check mis-used pointers to for-loop variables
 - shadow: check shadowed variables
-- scopelint: check mis-used pointers to for-loop variables
-- staticcheck
-- golangci-lint
+- staticcheck: depends on `PROJECT_DIR/staticcheck.conf`, see [the sample config](templates/staticcheck.conf) for explanations
+- golangci-lint: depends on `PROJECT_DIR//.golangci.yml`, see [the sample config](templates/.golangci.yml) for explanations

 ###### Ignore lint rules in code